-- The Governing body must appoint a designated teacher (in non-maintained schools and colleges an appropriately trained teacher should take the lead) and should work with local authorities to promote the educational achievement of registered pupils who are looked after.
-On commencement of sections 4-6 of the Children and Social Work Act 2017, our designated teachers will have responsibility for promoting the educational achievement of children/ young people who have left care through adoption, special guardianship or child arrangement orders or who were adopted from state care outside England and Wales. - Birmingham Children's Trust has on-going responsibilities to the young people who cease to be looked after and become care leavers.
-That includes keeping in touch with them, preparing an assessment of their needs and appointing a personal adviser who develops a pathway plan with the young person.
-This plan describes how the Birmingham Children's Trust will support the care leaver to participate in education or training.
+The Governing body must appoint a designated teacher (in non-maintained schools and colleges an appropriately trained teacher should take the lead) and should work with local authorities to promote the educational achievement of registered pupils who are looked after.
+On commencement of sections 4-6 of the Children and Social Work Act 2017, our designated teachers will have responsibility for promoting the educational achievement of children/ young people who have left care through adoption, special guardianship or child arrangement orders or who were adopted from state care outside England and Wales.

+Birmingham Children's Trust has on-going responsibilities to the young people who cease to be looked after and become care leavers.
+That includes keeping in touch with them, preparing an assessment

-In our school the Designated Teacher is: Samina Hussain
+In our school the Designated Teacher is: Samina HussainName